VinAIResearch/XPhoneBERT/VITS_with_XPhoneBERT/README.md

 - [Inference](#infer)

 # <a name="introduction"></a> Introduction
-We provide a procedure to help you train VITS with our XPhoneBERT on the LJSpeech dataset or your own dataset.
-Almost all steps are similar to the original VITS but there are some small changes.
+We provide a procedure to help you train [VITS](https://github.com/jaywalnut310/vits) with our XPhoneBERT on the LJSpeech dataset or your own dataset.
+Almost all steps are similar to the original [VITS](https://github.com/jaywalnut310/vits) but there are some small changes.
-Almost all steps are similar to the original VITS but there are some small changes.
 # <a name="pre-require"></a> Pre-requisites

 0. Python >= 3.6